 - EdX partners with ASU, but: ASU partners with edX.

-- Do not use symbols such as exclamation points, plus signs or asterisks that form contrived spellings that might distract or confuse a reader, even if one is included in the formal name: Yahoo, not Yahoo!
+- Do not use symbols such as exclamation points, plus signs or asterisks that form contrived spellings that might distract or confuse a reader, even if one is included in the formal name or logo:

 - ✅ Do: Yahoo, 🚫 Don't: Yahoo!